AntoineSavage/pizzascript/README.md

 In other words, if module `A` defines identifier `a`, and if module `B` defines identifier `b` and imports module `A`, and if module `C` imports module `B` only and defines nothing itself, then module `C` will have access to identifiers `a` and `b`

 It is possible to prevent re-exporting identifiers by deleting their symbols from the current context at the end of the module.
-This can be done using `get_curr_ctx` and `set_curr_ctx`, which are implemented using the *function explicit context*, like this:
+This can be done using `get_curr_ctx` and `set_curr_ctx`, which are implemented using the *macro explicit context*, like this:
 ```
 # main.pz